 Year 8

 This year we really expand our horizons to study topics that provide a valuable education of topical issues.
 The pupils get the chance to look at key problems in greater depth.
-The topics aims to promote a sense of wonder about the world.
+The topics aim to promote a sense of wonder about the world.

 Population issues - Pupils investigate population pressures and migration, as well as megacities and slums.
+It provides the opportunity to investigate the challenges and opportunities in a rapidly developing megacity.

-Living with water - Pupils investigate physical processes, flooding and coastal management.
+Rivers and coasts - Pupils investigate physical processes, flooding and coastal management.

 Year 9

 This year continues to explore topical issues on a global scale.
 New skills are introduced and existing ones developed so pupils are in a strong position to succeed at GCSE.
+We aim to enable a smooth transition from Year 9 into Year 10.

 Extreme weather - Pupils study the main causes and impact of major events, using examples to explore tropical storms, tornadoes, heat waves, El Niño, wildfires and droughts.